The Mori-Zwanzig formulation of deep learning: Analysis of the MZ equation

-where $\lambda(\Omega_{L-m})$ is the Lebesgue measure of the set $\Omega_{L-m}$ defined in \eqref{Omega_n+1}.
-In particular, if $\G(m,m-1)$ is a contraction then $\Q_{m} \G(m,m-1)$ is a contraction. \end{proposition} \begin{proof} The last statement in the Lemma is trivial.
+where $\lambda(\Omega_{L-m})$ is the Lebesgue measure of the set $\Omega_{L-m}$ defined in \eqref{OMEGAm1} and } In particular, if $\G(m,m-1)$ is a contraction then $\Q_{m} \G(m,m-1)$ is a contraction. \end{proposition} \begin{proof} The last statement in the Proposition is trivial.
 In fact, if $\Q_{m}$ is an orthogonal projection then its operator norm is less or equal to one.
 Hence,